Checks and balances for medical practitioners?

 "Technology is not going to solve the problem unless practitioners are educated and have an appreciation of the role that technology has in enhancing the quality of their judgments and how it can improve the patient experience," Dutta said.

-Journal reference: Information Systems Research search and more info website
+Journal information: Information Systems Research

 Provided by USC Marshall School of Business